thpham1997/codepath_prework/README.md

-# Prework - *Backgroud Colorization*
+# Prework - *Fun Colorization*

 Submitted by: **Thanh Pham**

-**Background Colorization** is an app that allows the users to randomly change the background color by clicking the "Color BG!" button.
+**Fun Colorization** is an app that allows the users to randomly change the background color and text color by clicking the "Color BG!" and "Color Text!" buttons, respectlive.

 Time spent: **1** hours spent in total